Carol Powell, BSN, MSN, RNC-OB

 Our recommendations for women who are underweight and trying to get pregnant:

-- Have a goal of gaining 1-2 lbs. per week by eating well-rounded, nutritional meals.
+- Have a goal of gaining 1-2 pounds per week by eating well-rounded, nutritional meals.

 - Keep a food diary.
 For the first few days, track your regular eating habits, and gradually introduce more nutrient-dense and healthy-fat foods.